Hydrogen and oxygen pulse through thin tubes around a crowded laboratory. Moments before, the gases were combined as water.

 This spring, 3M joined a $20 million investment round for Evoloh, a California company that manufacturers electrolyzers, the devices that use electricity to split water into hydrogen and oxygen.

 3M is also trying to solve the problem of how to store and transport green hydrogen.
-It has also partnered with major Korean ship builder HD Hyundai to develop storage tanks using glass bubbles 3M makes for insulation.
+It has also partnered with major Korean ship builder HD Hyundai to develop liquid hydrogen storage tanks using glass bubbles 3M makes for insulation.

 Liquid hydrogen can be reduced to 1/800th the size of the gas—essential for economical transportation—but it must be held at extremely low temperatures.